fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 	* By default, the kubectl command-line tool interacts with the `default` namespace.
 It can be overridden by `kubectl --namespace=mystuff`.
 * Context
 	* To change the default namespace permanently, you can use context.
+* Deployment
-* Deployment is a way to create an array of Pods
+	* is a way to create an array of Pods
+* Services
 * kubectl
-	* command-line utility to interact with the Kubernetes API
+	* CLI to interact with the Kubernetes API
 	* Everything in Kubernetes is represented by a RESTful resource (also known as _Kubernetes objects_).
-The kubectl command makes HTTP requests to access the objects. e.g., https://your-k8s.com/api/v1/namespaces/default/pods/my-pod
+The `kubectl` command makes HTTP requests to access the objects. e.g., https://your-k8s.com/api/v1/namespaces/default/pods/my-pod
 	* `kubectl get <resource-name> <object-name>`
 	* `kubectl describe <resource-name> <object-name>`
 	* configuration file is located at `$HOME/.kube/config` - stores the information on how to find and authenticate to a cluster